Eigenstate Thermalization Hypothesis and Free Probability

-{\bf{ETH in these words -}} The relation between ETH and free cumulants is thus clear: cactus diagrams correspond in fact to non-crossing partitions, on the set identified by the matrices $A(t_i)$.
-Likewise, non-cactus diagrams, not being associated with any non-crossing partition, do not count.
-In an alternative representation of Fig.\ref{fig:cumufree_eth}b (see \cite{SM}) non-cactus diagrams are equivalent to crossing partitions.
-As we argued, they do not contribute to the ETH moments/free probability.
+{\bf{ETH in these words -}} The relation between ETH and free cumulants is thus clear: cactus diagrams correspond to non-crossing partitions, on the set identified by the matrices $A(t_i)$.
+Likewise, non-cactus diagrams, not being associated with any non-crossing partition, do not count and they are related to crossing partitions \cite{SM}.
+As we argued, they do not contribute to the thermal moments.
 Analogously to Eq.\eqref{eq_free_cumu_def}, we introduce an implicit definition of the \emph{thermal free cumulants}

 Also here, $k^{\beta}_\pi$ is a product of free cumulants, one for each block of the partition $\pi$, as $k^{\beta}_{n}$ associated to $n$ operators.
 Note that the cumulant $k^\beta_{n}(\vec t)$ depends on the order in which we consider different operators, and we make this implicit in its time dependence. \emph{The ETH ansatz \eqref{ETHq} is then the precise statement that the thermal free cumulants, may be substituted, for the purposes of computing time correlations, by sums as where all indices are different}.
-In other words, free cumulants are simply given by the loops diagrams.
+In other words, free cumulants are simply given by the loop diagrams.
 This follows from two properties of the ETH ansatz discussed above: a) that cactus diagrams factorize and b) that only cactus diagrams (non-crossing partitions) matter.
 This first point is almost trivial for $q=2$, where it is well known that via ETH one can compute

 where one uses that the diagonal ETH matrix element is a smooth function of energy and therefore $\sum_i e^{-\beta E_i }A_{ii}^2 \simeq \langle A\rangle_\beta^2$ by saddle point integral, as in Eq.\eqref{eq:saddleA4}.
 One can show that this factorization holds at all orders.
 For instance, for $q=4$ fixing $k_1(A)=\langle A\rangle_\beta=0$, we obtain